wenrui2015/sentence-embedding/README.md

 sentence-embedding
 =====
-This project compare five approachs of sentences embedding using data introduced by `ICLR2017 paper`[A SIMPLE BUT TOUGH-TO-BEAT BASELINE FOR SENTENCE EMBEDDINGS] (https://openreview.net/pdf?id=SyK00v5xx) We only test on `sentiment task` in this paper.<br>
+This project compare five approachs of sentences embedding using data introduced by `ICLR2017 paper`"A SIMPLE BUT TOUGH-TO-BEAT BASELINE FOR SENTENCE EMBEDDINGS" (https://openreview.net/pdf?id=SyK00v5xx) We only test on `sentiment task` in this paper.<br>
 Five approachs including:<br>
 1、implemention of paper "A SIMPLE BUT TOUGH-TO-BEAT BASELINE FOR SENTENCE EMBEDDINGS"<br>
 2、tf-idf<br>